Older Adults Should Track and Monitor Blood Pressure Daily

 Reduces health care costs by possibly reducing doctor visits

 Monitor treatment from medications is working

-The Push Button Care Chronic Care Wellness Plan is specifically designed for individuals diagnosed with a chronic disease.
+The Push Button Care Chronic Care Wellness Support is specifically designed for individuals diagnosed with a chronic disease.
 Many doctors will ask people with chronic conditions to keep track of important health information.
 Simply use the Bluetooth enabled devices to measure blood pressure, weight, heart rate, and blood oxygen levels and the data is automatically transferred to your personal health record.
 No extra steps, simply take the measurements and continue with your day.
 Talk to a Push Button Care support team member how you can easily share all of your health vitals with your primary care physician’s office.